lsolbach/Baumeister/doc/Glossary.md

 Architecture
 ------------

 Artifact
 --------
+Depending on the context the term Artifact is used with different meanings.
+ * Artifact (General)
+   * Source or input Artifacts are intrinsic input for a transformation of the build process.
+They are contained in the module that is build.
+   * Build or target Artifacts are the result of a transfomation (e.g. generation, compilation) of the build process.
+ * Artifact (Dependency Management)
-An artifact is a resource generated or used by the build process.
+   * An Artifact in the context of Depenency Management is a resource generated or used by the build process and is stored or retrieved from an Artifact Repository.
-Common properties of an Artifact in the context of the Baumeister build system are
+   * The common qualifying properties (coordinates) of an Artifact in the context of the Baumeister Dependency Management are
      * project
      * module
      * version
      * name
      * type

 Artifact Repository
 -------------------
+An Artifact Repository is a service which stores artifacts.
+Artifacts can be stored in the repository and retrieved from it.

 Build
 -----